genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

         }
 ```

-Where this is defined, it provides further fine-grained control of what data, at the row level, is returned to a specific user.
+Where an `auth` sub-block is defined, you can provide further fine-grained control of what data, at the row level, is returned to a specific user.

 If it is not defined, then all data is returned for the enclosing resource, assuming `permissionCodes` are not restricting access.